 In seconds, a small accident can lead to steep legal and medical fees that rapidly dismantle what you’ve built.

-Other liability options available
+Other liability insurance options available for independent contractors

 There are different liability risks associated with different professions.
 You can find the best liability insurance based on the industry you work in and the size of your business by speaking with an insurance expert.